Topics Every Art Blog Should Have

 Work In Progress

-I know many artists including me who have sold a piece of art before it was even completed by blogging about work in progress.
+I know many artists, including me, who had sold a piece of art before it was even completed by blogging about work in progress.

-Give it a try, you will be happy you did.
+Give it a try, and you will be happy you did.

 Solve a Problem